willgocode/find-political-donors/input/README.md

-This is the directory where your program would find any test input files.
+# About
+This directory contains the default itcont.txt.
+Additional input files can be found in the insight_testsuite folder.